Robbt/libretime/docs/install.md

 Recommendations:

-- LibreTime should generally be installed on a dedicated host running Ubuntu 16.04 LTS (Xenial Xerus).
+- LibreTime should generally be installed on a dedicated host running Ubuntu 16.04 LTS (Xenial Xerus) or Ubuntu 18.04 (Bionic Beaver) as of the [alpha.7 release](https://github.com/LibreTime/libretime/releases/tag/3.0.0-alpha.7)
 - LibreTime is undergoing active development, and is currently in ALPHA.
 - It is not recommended that you install LibreTime on the same computer you are using as a desktop.
 - Please review the release notes of the version you are planning on installing.